-A final cortical area of interest that has been occasionally described in the CP literature is the prefrontal cortex.
-While this region was not explicitly defined originally as part of the extended face network by Haxby and colleagues (26, 105), face-selective activation has been repeatedly documented in this region (16, 106).
-Notably, in our studies, activation in this prefrontal region was stronger and more bilateral in CPs than in controls (95, 97) (but see (104) for evidence of reduced activation in dorsolateral prefrontal cortex (DLPFC) in CPs).
+prefrontal cortex.
+While this region was not explicitly defined originally as part of the extended face network by Haxby et al., 6,26 face-selective activation has been repeatedly documented in this region.
+17,109 Notably, in our studies, activation in this prefrontal region was stronger and more bilateral in CPs than in controls 99,101 [but see Ref 108 for evidence of reduced activation in dorsolateral prefrontal cortex (DLPFC) in CPs].
 While these findings are intriguing and of potential interest, further research is required in order to understand the exact role of this region in CP.
-One possible explanation for the enhanced activation found in our studies concerns the involvement of this area in working memory (107, 108) as participants were performing a oneback task.
-Indeed, despite the relative ease of the task, CP participant exhibited impaired performance during the fMRI scans, particularly during the face conditions and might have recruited working memory representations to a greater degree than was true of the controls (95, 97).
+One possible explanation for the enhanced activation found in our studies concerns the involvement of this area in working memory^{110,111} as participants were performing a one-back task.
+Indeed, despite the relative ease of the task, CP participant exhibited impaired performance during the fMRI scans, particularly during the face conditions and might have recruited working memory representations to a greater degree than was true of the controls.^{99,101}

-Another potential role of the enhanced prefrontal activation, which is not mutually exclusive with that of working memory, might concern the impaired holistic/configural processing in CP (109, 110).
-Thus, a possible hypothesis is that DLPFC, especially in the right hemisphere, may be inefficiently engaged in face processing tasks in CP.
+Another potential role of the enhanced prefrontal activation, which is not mutually exclusive with that of working memory, might concern the impaired holistic/configural processing in CP.
+112,113 Thus, a possible hypothesis is that DLPFC, especially in the right hemisphere, may be inefficiently engaged in face processing tasks in CP.
 This may be the case even if holistic processing is not explicitly required, thus leading to enhanced, compensatory activation in this region.
 Clearly, much research is required in order to determine the validity of this interpretation.

-The converging results, stemming from the functional studies described above as well as structural neural investigations (111) have led to the hypothesis that CP does not result from a specific lesion or an alteration in the core face system per se, but rather is the result of an abnormal propagation of (feedforward and/or feedback) information between the core and extended regions.
-This notion is also consistent with the large body of evidence reviewed above showing that face processing, even in the normal brain, relies on the activity of a face network including cortical as well as subcortical regions, rather than on single regions although, of course, damage to a single region can interrupt the propagation of signals, as well.
-Furthermore, normal development is apparently accompanied by an emerging connectivity pattern in this network (82, 83).
+The converging results, stemming from the functional studies described above as well as structural neural investigations, 114 have led to the hypothesis that CP does not result from a specific lesion or an alteration in the core face system per se, but rather is the result of an abnormal propagation of (feedforward and/or feedback) information between the core and extended regions.
+Of course, the disruption in propagating a signal to a region (e.g., anterior temporal lobe (ATL)) might make it appear that the ATL itself is abnormal but this may be simply the effect of the disconnection between more core and extended regions.
+This disconnection hypothesis is also consistent with the large body of evidence reviewed above showing that face processing, even in the normal brain, relies on the activity of a face network including cortical as well as subcortical regions, rather than on single regions although, of course, damage to a single region can interrupt the propagation of signals, as well.
+To be sure, some studies have even implicated frontal and anterior brain regions: for example, in a face discrimination task, whereas the amygdala was only sensitive to category (a greater response to faces than houses), regions downstream were sensitive to category, similarity and processing type (featural versus configural), and frontal and anterior brain regions showed higher order interactions among all of these variables suggesting that this information is integrated in these regions.
+115 Furthermore, normal development is accompanied by an emerging pattern of functional connectivity in this network.86,87